Sesame Pineapple Sausage Bites

 I buy Grimm's products quite often and have loved all that I have tried.
 When I was doing The Whole30 Program their breakfast sausages saved me.
 It's so hard to find compliant breakfast sausage!
 You might remember I used it in the Egg and Sausage Stuffed Peppers recipe I shared a while ago.

 Their chorizo is something I keep on hand nearly all the time.
-Have a look for it next time you're shopping at IGA!

 These pretty little Sesame Pineapple Bites are as easy as pie to make.
 Only pie is not all that easy so forget what I just said.
 (That saying must come from someone who made a lot of pies in her day.)